parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 * Behavior satisfies the identity function for all sign combinations.
 * Behavior is consistent with native operators.
 * The functions cannot *cause* overflows.
-* There can be no warnings due to use of unsigned parameters.
+* There can be no "tautological compare" warnings from unsigned parameters.
 * The functions fail as native operators with a zero-valued divisor.
 * The stack calls are removed by inlining.
 * The `negative` calls compile away for `unsigned` operands.